DrakeMTB/drakeMTB/webpages/party.md

 ## End of Year Party!

-### Join us on June 3rd in Nicasio for the Drake MTB End of Year Party, at the Zaleski residence
+### Join us from 3pm to 5:30pm on June 3rd in Nicasio for the Drake MTB End of Year Party, at the Zaleski residence

-### Details below
+### Details tbd!